 6.6kW Solar Systems… The Good, The Bad, & The Ugly

-If you are wondering why there are so many 6.6kW solar deals in Sydney in 2020, you’re not alone.
-We get dozens of phone calls every day from people wanting a quote for a 6.6kW solar system, and increasing we are responding with why?
+If you are wondering why there are so many 6.6kW solar deals in Sydney at the moment, you’re not alone.
+We get dozens of phone calls every day from people wanting a quote for a 6.6kW solar system, and increasing we are responding with: why?

-Have you gone through the process of sizing up a system to decide that 20 x 330W panels is exactly what you need (if so, here is our 6.6kW solar price guide)?
+Have you gone through the process of sizing up a system to decide that 16 x 415W panels are exactly what you need (if so, here is our 6.6kW solar price guide)?

-There is actually a reason why there are so many 6.6kW solar deals in Sydney.
+There are two reasons why there are so many 6.6kW solar deals in Sydney.

 So far, so good.